 Provisions to Protect the Privacy Interests of Participants

-The audio and video records will be destroyed after the time period chosen by the subject in the consent form.
+The audio and video records will be destroyed five years after the study has ended..
 Demographic data collection will be done in a private room.
 Subject scheduling will be done with deidentified information.
+The video recordings will be edited after data collection to blur the participants face to limit identification.
+The audio recording will be screened after data collection to edit out any identifying information.

 Economic Burden to Participants